mikekatz04/BOWIE/snr_calculator_folder/README.rst

     ``git clone https://github.com/mikekatz04/BOWIE.git``

-  c) run setup.py to add the modules to your environment and compile the c codes.
+  c) pip install the local code to add the modules to your environment and compile the c codes.

-    ``python ./setup.py install``
+    ``pip install ./BOWIE/snr_calculator_folder/``

 Testing and Running an Example
 ==============================